- Resources -

 250 Quilts Commemorating the Commonwealth of Virginia

 Are you interested in this project but don't know what to make a quilt about or where to start?
 We’re here to help!
+Take a look at this list to get an idea for a quilt, or three!

 We’ve compiled this list of resources to help you get started.
 Make sure you check out the webinars and office hours that Virginia Quilt Museum will be hosting as well.